Indonesia–Sri Lanka relations: Culture

-In April 2013, Indonesia and Sri Lanka commemorated the 60th anniversary of diplomatic relations in Merdeka Building, Bandung, to remember Asian–African Conference, the historic event that brought two nations closer together.
-This event is also marked with cultural collaboration of traditional puppet performance; Indonesian wayang golek with Sri Lankan ruukada.
+In April 2013, Indonesia and Sri Lanka commemorated the 60th anniversary of diplomatic relations in Merdeka Building, Bandung, to commemorate the Asian–African Conference, the historic event that brought two nations closer together.
+This event is also marked with cultural collaboration of the traditional puppet performance; Indonesian wayang golek with Sri Lankan ruukada.

 Embassy

 The Embassy of the Republic of Indonesia in Colombo (Kedutaan Besar Republik Indonesia di Kolombo) is the diplomatic mission of the Republic of Indonesia to the Democratic Socialist Republic of Sri Lanka and is concurrently accredited to the Republic of Maldives.
 The current ambassador, Dewi Gustina Tobing, was appointed by President Joko Widodo on 25 October 2021.